 Music / Judge Dread

-Judge Dread is the stage name of Alexander Minto Hughes, one of the first influential white reggae artists.
+Judge Dread is the stage name of Alexander Minto Hughes (2 May 1945 – 13 March 1998), one of the first influential white reggae artists.
 Often, and sadly, dismissed as a pure novelty act, Judge Dread had 11 hit singles in the UK, and was the first white reggae singer to have a #1 hit in Jamaica.
 Judge Dread was famous for nearly ridiculously innuendo-laden lyrics.
-Hughes died on 13 March 1998, stepping off stage at a concert in Canterbury.
+Hughes died on 13 March 1998 from a heart attack while stepping off stage at a concert in Canterbury.
 His last words were: "Let's hear it for the band!"

 If you're looking for the crime-fighter from a dystopic future, see Judge Dredd